abcfy2/docker-muslcc-toolchain-ubuntu/README.md

-# Docker musl.cc toolchain Ubuntu
+# musl.cc toolchain for Ubuntu based docker image

 This is the musl based toolchain from [musl.cc](https://musl.cc/).